hk-15/PrivateLibrary/ui/README.md

+# Private Library
+## Setting up
+Run `npm install` to install the app dependencies, then run `npm run dev` to get the app running.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.